 Depending on your organization’s size, operational resources, and portfolio, consider your options:

-- Shadow Accounting: Strike a shadow NAV with our Portfolio Accounting Software for traditional and alternative funds
+- Shadow Fund Accounting: Strike a shadow NAV with our Portfolio Accounting Software for traditional and alternative funds

 - Outsourced Shadow Accounting: Shadow NAV-as-a-Service from our Middle & Back Office experts

-What is Shadow Accounting?
+What is Shadow Fund Accounting?

-Investment funds use Shadow Accounting to independently verify the results provided by their fund administrator.
+Investment funds use Shadow Fund Accounting to independently verify the results provided by their fund administrator.
 Firms use a parallel accounting system to check a range of financial records, including Net Asset Value (NAV), fees, profit and loss (P&L), and other financial calculations.

-Shadow Accounting adds an important layer of oversight, transparency, and risk reduction to fund management.
+Shadow Fund Accounting adds an important layer of oversight, transparency, and risk reduction to fund management.
 When outsourcing fund administration activities, consider using Shadow Accounting to catch potential errors early and mitigate against operational, financial, and reputational risk.

-Traditional Fund Accounting relies on the fund’s entire set of records, while Shadow Accounting uses the fund’s NAV and related calculations as a basis for verification and oversight.
+Traditional Fund Accounting relies on the fund’s entire set of records, while Shadow Fund Accounting uses the fund’s NAV and related calculations as a basis for verification and oversight.
 Shadow Accounting is ‘lighter’ in terms of technology and operations than a full-fledged Fund Accounting program.

-Shadow Accounting involves establishing a parallel system to independently verify fund-related data.
+Shadow Fund Accounting involves establishing a parallel system to independently verify fund-related data.
 As experienced providers of Fund Accounting, NAV Oversight, and middle and back-office solutions, we offer a range of options to help you address your Shadow Accounting and NAV Oversight needs.

-Should we outsource our firm’s Shadow Accounting?
+Should we outsource our firm’s Shadow Fund Accounting?

 What is Fund Oversight?